quintype/quintype-toddy-libs/README.md

 1. Service Workers act as a proxy between your browser, and all network requests (including XHR, Assets, etc...).
 A service worker is registered by the `app.js`
 2. When the service worker gets registered, it downloads a minimum set of files for offline use.
 Typically, this includes [/shell.html, app.js, app.css] and others
 3. When you go to a page in the browser, the service worker wakes up.
-It decides if it can handle the request (by matching against the same routes), and renders the shell.html if possible
+It decides if it can handle the request (by matching against the same routes), and renders the shell.html if possible.
+If shell.html is rendered, then global.qtLoadedFromShell is set to true
 4. If the shell was rendered, the JS will wake up and continue with the client flow from step 4
 5. If no shell was rendered, the call will fallback to the server, and proceed normally.